VineethReddy02/vineeth-web/content/post/scale-testing-in-k8s.md

 <br/>

-The most common problem the controllers and operators developers face today is to benchmark their tools in large environments with 1000's workloads running it.
-As controllers & operators come with custom logic to perform an action when a specific event has been occured in the cluster to achieve the intended state.
+The most common problem kubernetes controllers and operators authors face today is to benchmark their tools in large environments with 1000's of workloads running in it.
+As controllers & operators come with custom logic to perform an action when a specific event occurs in the cluster to achieve the intended state.

-Creating 100 node cluster for benchmarking the Kubernetes tools is definitely expensive, creation, maintainance & deletion is also a tiring job.
+Creating 100 node cluster for benchmarking the Kubernetes tools is definitely expensive.
+Creation, maintainance & deletion is also a tiring job.
 What if we can create a mock kubelet for scale tests by just running a deployment in your cluster?
-Yes, This is possible and you can leverage out of this tool in benchmarking your kubernetes tools.
+Yes, This is possible and you can leverage out of this tool in benchmarking the kubernetes tools.

 All we need is to simulate loaded environments to perform scale test on our tools.
 Creating loaded environemnts comes with cost.
 And we don't want to spend that huge figures in benchmarking our tools.